AbdulelahMaj/Airbnb_Reviews_NLP/Project_Proposal.md

 > ## Data Description
 >
->> We will take the data from [Inside Airbnb](http://insideairbnb.com/get-the-data.html), which is about the airbnb reviews in New York City in the United States.
+>> We will take the data from [Inside Airbnb](http://insideairbnb.com/get-the-data.html), which is about 80k+ airbnb reviews in Seattle City in the United States.
 >

  > ## Tools